 In a medium bowl, whisk the eggs, milk, pumpkin and canola oil.

 Add the wet ingredients to the dry ingredients and whisk together well.

-Heat a griddle to 350 degrees or heat a skillet over medium low heat.
+Heat a griddle to 350 degrees or heat a large skillet over medium heat.

-Use a ¼ cup measuring cup to measure out the batter.
+Use a measuring cup to measure out ¼ cup of batter.
 Add ¼ cup at a time to the griddle or skillet, pouring slowly to create a round pancake.

-Cook for 2-3 minutes until bubbles start to form.
+Cook the first side for 2-3 minutes until bubbles start to form.

-Use a metal spatula to turn the pancake over and cook another 2-3 minutes until the second side is slightly browned.
+Use a metal spatula to turn the pancake over and cook another 2-3 minutes until the second side is golden brown.